nemocrys/multilog/doc/index.rst

 External usage
 --------------
 The device-classes may also be used as a stand-alone interface to the respective measurement devices in other software.
+Just copy the required code from the device module and import it in your python script!

 .. toctree::